 This digital gem, meant to convey a sense of tranquility, is 55-layered monsterbytes of texture, color and light play.
-When the mood strikes, I'll balance my gritty, earthy images with pieces that are light and ethereal.
+When the mood strikes, I balance my gritty, earthy images with pieces that are light and ethereal.
 I hope serenity with a bit of fantasy comes to the beholder's mind when viewing it.

 It took three days to birth Nathania which in Hebrew means 'God's Gift' and she is one of my more lengthy labors.
 Considering it takes me anywhere from 2-8 hours to create a piece, this was one of my lengthier labors.
 As per my usual M.O., the original line art was created in Illustrator, finishing the fine details in Photoshop.
-Layering and texturing is where I shine and the part of the process I enjoy most.
-I have many texture images in my arsenal, from florals to grunge, to watercolor effects and various patterns.
-When mixed in just the right amount, the results can be beautiful.
+Layering and texturing is where I shine, it being the most enjoyable process of creation.

 'Masks' was created for my own promotional purposes before I realized it would make a cool image on its own.
 This piece consists of other pieces and textures of other works.
 That's the absolute beauty of digital...transferring elements and effects at will.
 'Masks' truly highlights my love of exoticism, textures and exotic textures.

 Meditate is another creation meant to invoke a sense of peace and calm in the midst of life's storms.
-It took numerous texture layers to get the vintage look I desired for Meditate.
-Well-aged, seasoned and slightly damaged effects are an integral part of my digital style.
-I like my art to invoke feelings of something well-loved that carries its own worn edges and imperfections.
+It took numerous texture layers to get the vintage look desired for Meditate.
+Well-aged, well-seasoned and slightly damaged effects are an integral part of my digital style, invoking feelings of something well-loved in its worn around the edges glory.

-This creation sums up a truth: we're all flawed individuals, but we can be serene in that knowledge.
-Flawed and Serene uses multiple layers of the exotic textures I love, in this case distressed bamboo and weathered stone, along with a color palette that I hope conveys the patina of age and timelessness.
+This creation sums up a fundamental truth: we're all flawed individuals, but we can be serene in the knowledge of perfection being divine.
+Flawed and Serene uses multiple layers of the exotic textures that I love, in this case distressed bamboo and weathered stone, along with a color palette that's mean to convey the patina of age and timelessness.